jundalisay/spblist/content/en/research/smith/astronomy/part-09b.md

 It was in vain for astronomers to find that perfect constancy and regularity in the motions of the heavenly bodies, which is to be found in no other parts of nature*.

-> *Superphysics Note: This is why our qualimath does not rely on static equations but rather on real-time data science where current data is collected and used to build equations or ratios on the fly.
+{{< n n="This is why our qualimath does not rely on static equations but rather on real-time data science where current data is collected and used to build equations or ratios on the fly." >}}

 These motions, like all others, must either slow down or speed up according to the cause which produces them.